oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 ### Color Gamuts

-A _color gamut_ is a range of colors that can be displayed by a given device, or described in a given color space.
+A _color gamut_ is a range of colors that can be displayed by a given device, or can be described in a given [color space][].
+A color is considered _out of gamut_ if any channel value is outside a bounded range defined by the given channel in the given color space.

 The predefined RGB gamuts are:

 * `srgb`
 * `display-p3`